Bitcoin: Fee-Based Security Modeling

-This is because it has by far the highest market capitalization and hash rate in the asset class, along with customized hardware required to mine it, meaning that the cost for a potential attacker to try to control 51% of the hash rate for a lengthy period of time (which would allow for double-spending attacks and other security disruptions) is quite high.
+This is because it has by far the highest market capitalization and hash rate in the asset class, along with customized hardware required to mine it, meaning that the cost for a potential attacker to try to control 51% of the hash rate for a lengthy period (which would allow for double-spending attacks and other security disruptions) is relatively high.

-However, in the decade ahead, bitcoin will gradually shift from paying miners primarily through bitcoin block rewards to paying miners primarily through bitcoin transaction fees, and so it has to navigate a gradual change in its security model.
+However, in the decade ahead, Bitcoin will gradually shift from paying miners primarily through Bitcoin block rewards to paying miners primarily through Bitcoin transaction fees.
+So it has to navigate a gradual change in its security model.

-This article dives into some of the nuances, where I analyze the topic mostly from an economic point of view rather than a technical point of view.
+This article dives into some of the nuances, where I analyze the topic mainly from an economic point of view rather than a technical point of view.

-Bitcoin’s blockchain is a public and immutable ledger of past transactions, stored by countless devices around the world.
+Bitcoin’s blockchain is a public and immutable ledger of past transactions stored by countless devices worldwide.

-Every ten minutes on average, another block is added to the blockchain by a miner that solves a puzzle from the previous block, and in doing so, it processes up to a few thousand bitcoin transactions and adds them to the blockchain, encased in that new block.
+Every ten minutes on average, another block is added to the blockchain by a miner that solves a puzzle from the previous block.
+In doing so, it processes up to a few thousand bitcoin transactions and adds them to the blockchain, encased in that new block.
 Once several more blocks have been built on top of that block, the transactions in that block become effectively permanent.
-As of this writing, there are over 670,000 blocks on the bitcoin blockchain since its genesis in 2009.
+As of this writing, there are over 670,000 blocks on the Bitcoin blockchain since its genesis in 2009.

-The primary reward for the miner that adds the block is a certain number of newly-generated bitcoins.
-That’s the only way that new bitcoins are created.
-During the first 210,000 blocks (approximately 4 years of time), the reward was 50 new bitcoins per block, to the successful miner.
+The primary reward for the miner who adds the block is a number of newly-generated Bitcoins.
+That’s the only way that new Bitcoins are created.
+During the first 210,000 blocks (approximately 4 years), the reward was 50 new Bitcoins per block to the successful miner.
 During the next 210,000 blocks, the reward was 25 new bitcoins per block.
-It keeps getting cut in half like that every 210,000 blocks, and is currently 6.25 new bitcoins per block.
+It keeps getting cut in half every 210,000 blocks and is currently 6.25 new bitcoins per block.
 This process asymptotically approaches a total number of 21 million coins in existence sometime after 2100, although by 2030, the vast majority will have been mined.

 Here’s an annual history of block rewards and fees for miners, in terms of dollar value, from back in autumn 2020: